Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 World Autism Acceptance Week runs from 27 March to 2 April 2023, and this year’s theme is colour.

-The National Autistic Society – who launched the week-long fundraising event, and who continues to coordinate and support awareness-raising and fundraising across the country for the 700,000 autistic people and the wider autism community in the UK – have collated a ton of amazing ideas for communities, schools and businesses to engage with this year.
+The National Autistic Society – who launched the week-long fundraising event and who continues to coordinate and support awareness-raising and fundraising across the country for the 700,000 autistic people and the broader autism community in the UK – have collated a ton of fantastic ideas for communities, schools and businesses to engage with this year.

-The NAS also lets people launch fundraising for Autism support in their own way, and have a dedicated Do It Your Way page for companies and communities to make their own fundraising events.
+The NAS also lets people launch fundraising for Autism support in their way and has a dedicated Do It Your Way page for companies and communities to make their own fundraising events.

 Autism, Neurodivergence and How Workplaces Are Changing

-Where previously any given firm would be openly biased against autistic workers without recourse, through the work of the NAS and many others across the workplace, celebrity and charity sectors, things are indeed changing for the better.
+Where previously, any given firm would be openly biased against autistic workers without recourse, through the work of the NAS and many others across the workplace, celebrity and charity sectors, things are changing for the better.

-There has been a huge amount of awareness raised around how neurodiversity manifests and how the various brain functions and behavioural traits differ from neurotypicality.
-In fact, Autism Spectrum Disorder is no longer an alien or foreign term, but a potential source of very niche, and very brilliant skills.
+How neurodiversity appears and how distinct brain processes and behavioural features diverge from neurotypicality have received much attention.
+Autism Spectrum Disorder is no longer an alien or foreign term but a potential source of niche and brilliant skills.

-The end result of this slow cultural change and acceptance of autism, Autism Spectrum Disorder, Asperger’s Syndrome and neurodivergence has been a much more accepting, and understanding, culture of acceptance in work – and much less fear and stigmatisation for autistic adults and autism.
+The result of this slow cultural change and acceptance of autism, Autism Spectrum Disorder, Asperger’s Syndrome and neurodivergence has been a much more accepting and understanding culture of acceptance in work – and much less fear and stigmatisation for autistic adults and autism.

 Adjusting the Workplace To Support Autistic Employees